Master of Public Health

 What is Work Integrated Learning and what opportunities exist within the MPH?

-Work Integrated Learning (WIL) is the University’s umbrella term to cover internships, tertiary work experience, field trips and vocational placements.
+WIL is the University’s umbrella term to cover internships, tertiary work experience, field trips and vocational placements.
 WIL subjects are designed to provide students with professional experience in an area related to their field of study or the career they are working towards.
 The aim of providing industry-specific opportunities is to enable students to develop skills that will enhance the prospect of gaining meaningful employment and building their career for the future.

 MPH Work based placement -Professional Practice Unit